webitproff/visitor-stats-crawler-cotonti/README.md

-# Visitor Statistics with Crawler Detection
+# English: Website Visitor Statistics with Bot and Spider Detection

-A plugin for Cotonti CMF that provides detailed tracking of site visits with extended analytics for each visit, and detection of search robots, crawlers, and spiders.
+A plugin for Cotonti CMF that provides detailed tracking of website visits with extended analytics for each visitor and detection of search robots, crawlers, and spiders.
 Data is stored in the database and is available for viewing in the administration panel.

 <img width="1168" height="784" alt="att_1184" src="https://github.com/user-attachments/assets/e2cbae5f-54b1-4c0c-ab05-d83d72451389" />

 ## Key Features

-### 📊 Collection and Storage of Detailed Visit Information
+### 📊 Collection and Storage of Detailed Information About Each Visit

-For every request to the site (excluding admin AJAX requests — configurable optionally), the following data is recorded in the `cot_visitor_stats` table:
+For every request to the site (excluding administrative AJAX requests — configurable optionally), the following data is recorded in the `cot_visitor_stats` table:

 - **Visitor IP address** with support for Cloudflare headers (`CF-Connecting-IP`), `X-Forwarded-For`, and `X-Real-IP`.
   If the IP fails validation, `0.0.0.0` is recorded.
 - **User‑Agent** (browser/robot string) — saved in full (up to 500 characters).
 - **Cotonti user ID** (if the visitor is logged in).
-- **Site page** (REQUEST_URI) the visitor accessed.
+- **Site page** (REQUEST_URI) that the visitor accessed.
 - **Referer** — traffic source (up to 500 characters).
 - **Date and time** of the visit in UNIX timestamp format.